 Qualified Medicare Beneficiary (QMB)

 If you are eligible for Medicare and meet the income and asset eligibility requirements for the QMB program, your state's QMB program will pay all of your Medicare Part A and Part B premiums, deductibles, and coinsurance.
 Depending on how much you use Medicare-covered services in a year, this could mean a savings of up to several thousand dollars.

 To be eligible as a QMB, your income must be no more than slightly above the Federal Poverty Guidelines (FPG), or Federal Poverty Level (FPL).
-This figure is established each year by the federal government; in 2013, the income level was $11,490 per year for an individual and $15,510 per year for a married couple.
-These figures are slightly higher in Alaska and Hawaii.
+This figure is established each year by the federal government; in 2015, the poverty level is $11,770 per year for an individual and $15,930 per year for a married couple.
+These figures are somewhat higher in Alaska and Hawaii.
 It’s important to know, however, that certain amounts of income are not counted in determining QMB eligibility.
 Particularly if you are still working and most of your income comes from your earnings, you may be able to qualify as a QMB even if your total income is almost twice the FPG.
 QMB follows the SSI guidelines for countable income, which means roughly half of your income from work is not counted.
-If, after applying these rules, the figure you arrive at is anywhere close to the QMB qualifying limit ($978 in monthly countable income in 2013), it is worth applying for it.
+If, after applying these rules, the figure you arrive at is anywhere close to the QMB qualifying limit ($1001 in monthly countable income in 2015), it is worth applying for it.